 - Visual disturbances.

-Long-term effects of head injuries can be extremely unpredictable.
+The long-term effects of head injuries can be extremely unpredictable.
 Some people may be affected forever by cognitive or mood changes.
 Others could lose sensation, sight, or hearing.

 Still others may not feel dazed or confused or even in pain from their head injury.
 It is important to note that for some victims of head injuries—even people who will have significant long-term effects—there may be few or no noticeable immediate effects.